- 15 Sep 2023

-The host app defines data access restrictions by specifying row-level security rules during embed token generation.
+The host app defines data access restrictions by specifying RLS rules during the embed token generation.
 Rules can either be ad hoc (a key-value dictionary) or references to RLS rules defined in Superset from the UI.
 In addition to this, data requests will be checked to make sure the queried dataset is actually referenced by the embedded dashboard being viewed.

 Data access controls that apply to the dashboard curator will not be considered when granting access to an embedded dashboard viewer.
-The guest token API can effectively be used to grant anyone full read access to the datasets of any dashboard that has been made embeddable.
-Thus, the
+The guest token API can effectively be used to grant anyone full read access to the dashboard that has been made embeddable.